Shaba I: Final military actions

 The Moroccan and Zairian troops moved on, bolstered by additional noncombat forces from France, Egypt and Belgium.
 The coalition retook the area with occasional fighting.
 It suffered some casualties from an FNLC ambush in Kasaji.

 American workers returned to Kolwezi soon after the capture of Mutshatsha.

-On May 21, the government announced that Dilolo had been captured.
+On 21 May, the government announced that Dilolo had been captured.
 It said that 100 rebels were killed in simultaneous attacks at Kapanga and Sandoa.
-The war was declared over."Morocco's Mission in Zaire War Is Over, Foreign Minister Says", Los Angeles Times, 24 May 1977; accessed via ProQuest.
-Kapanga was declared captured on May 26, 1977.
+The war was declared over.
+Kapanga was declared captured on 26 May 1977.

 Aftermath

-As the FAZ, with France, Morocco, Egypt and Belgium, drove the rebels out of Zaire, the Ethio-Somali Ogaden War created another international crisis involving the United States, the Safari Club, Cuba and the Soviet Union."US says Cuban advisers in Ethiopia", Boston Globe, 26 May 1977, p.
-17; accessed via ProQuest.
+As the FAZ, with France, Morocco, Egypt and Belgium, drove the rebels out of Zaire, the Ethio-Somali Ogaden War created another international crisis involving the United States, the Safari Club, Cuba and the Soviet Union.

 In July 1977, Mobutu disclosed that Saudi Arabia had provided an undisclosed form of aid during the conflict.

 FNLC

 The FNLC withdrew to Angola and possibly to Zambia and began to regroup for another attack.
 The group gained many new recruits and left behind contacts within Shaba Province.